Understanding the damage caused by certain symptoms may help us improve the quality of life for patients with PTSD.

 For example, symptoms like heightened arousal, irritability, trouble sleeping and anxiety were found to have a correlation with quality of life.

 Whereas, according to the authors, dysfunctional behaviors or avoidance of certain thoughts and activities do not directly influence quality of life.
 In essence they are coping strategies.

 I wish we knew more.
 As is so often true, more research needs to be done.

 Zoellner’s research however did go further, trying to identify what patients were looking for in treatment.

 Her interviews suggested that patients with PTSD, on average, would give up to 13 years of their lives to live unburdened by the symptoms of the disorder.

-In an attempt to offer cutting edge information on the treatment of trauma and PTSD, NICABM has provided many teleseminar series on the Treatment of Trauma.
+In an attempt to offer cutting edge information on the treatment of trauma and PTSD, NICABM has provided many courses on the treatment of trauma.

 For more information, please click here.